Decidability of Querying First-Order Theories via Countermodels of Finite Width: : Definition and Properties

 \section{\Partitionwidth{}: Definition and Properties}

-The notion of \emph{\partitionwidth{}} by Blumensath \cite{Blumensath03,Blumensath06} is a parameterized measure originally developed to classify model-theoretic structures of arbitrary cardinality and with countable signatures according to the ``simplicity'' of their MSO theory.
+The notion of \emph{\partitionwidth{}} by Blumensath \cite{Blumensath03,Blumensath06} is a parameterized measure originally developed for model-theoretic structures of arbitrary cardinality and with countable signatures.
+Its purpose is to classify such structures according to the ``simplicity'' of their MSO theory.
 For the sake of understandability, we will refrain from introducing the notion in its full generality and confine ourselves to a restricted and notation-adjusted version applicable to countable instances over finite signatures, which is sufficient for our purposes.

-Before going into the formal details, let us provide an intuitive description of the high-level ideas underlying that notion. \Ercwidth{} is based on the idea of iteratively assembling the considered instance from its singleton elements (e.g., terms).
+Before going into the full formal details in \Cref{sec:cwdef}, let us provide an intuitive description of the underlying high-level ideas.
+The notion of some instance's partitionwidth is based on the idea that we iteratively construct or assemble said instance from its singleton elements (e.g., terms).
 To this end, we utilize \emph{colors} of various arities (mostly denoted with lowercase greek latters $\kappa$, $\mu$, $\lambda$) which we dynamically assign to element tuples of the appropriate length.
 Initially, each singleton element $e$ is assigned the original unary color $\origcol_1$, the pair $(e,e)$ the original binary color $\origcol_2$, and so forth.
 During the assembly process, color assignments can be extended and manipulated in various ways.
 However, at any time, any tuple can only carry at most one color.
 Similar to the mechanism of assigning colors to tuples, it is also possible to assign them predicates from the underlying signature.
 As opposed to colors, such predicate assignments are immutable and several distinct predicates may be assigned to the same tuple of elements.